aws-samples/hive-emr-on-eks/README.md

 ```
 Can use [Cloud9](https://console.aws.amazon.com/cloud9/home) or [Cloudshell](https://console.aws.amazon.com/cloudshell/home), if you don’t want to install anything on your computer or change your bash_profile,

-2. Build HMS docker image and replace the hive metastore [docker image name](hive-metastore-chart/values.yaml) by the new one:
+2. [OPTIONAL] Build HMS docker image and replace the hive metastore docker image name in [hive-metastore-chart/values.yaml](hive-metastore-chart/values.yaml) by the new one if needed:
 ```bash
 cd docker
 export DOCKERHUB_USERNAME=<your_dockerhub_name_OR_ECR_URL>